r0oth3x49/ghauri/README.md

       and for futures updates the update will be possible with `ghauri --update` command to get the latest version of ghauri.
  - added switch for ignore problematic HTTP codes. (e.g 401): `--ignore-code`
+ - added switch for retreiving entries count for table.: `--count`

 ## **Advanced Usage**